Zero-Emission Vehicle Innovator Wisdom Motor Brings The Gulf Nations' First 12-Meter Hydrogen City Bus In New Cooperation To Support The UAE's Green M...

 For more information, please visit

-About Templewater Group Templewater Group ("Templewater") is an alternative asset management firm headquartered in Hong Kong, founded by Mr. Cliff Zhang and the Investec Group in 2018 as a spin-off of Investec Group's Principal Investments Division in Asia, continuing the heritage and investment track record of the Investec Group.
+Templewater Group ('Templewater') is an alternative asset management firm headquartered in Hong Kong, founded by Mr. Cliff Zhang and the Investec Group in 2018 as a spin-off of Investec Group's Principal Investments Division in Asia, continuing the heritage and investment track record of the Investec Group.

 Templewater is a solution-based and trusted partner to institutions, entrepreneurs, and family offices, investing in proprietary deals alongside them.
 Templewater invests across the alternative asset classes in private equity, impact investing and real estate.